hericlesme/undistro/README.md

 ### Waiting cluster to be ready to use

-When cluster is ready you will see **Cluster reconciliation succeeded** in command below output:
+When the cluster is ready you will see the output **Cluster reconciliation succeeded** using the command below:

 ```
 undistro get clusters